-Check OAuth Integrations
+Check OAuth Integration Guide

 There are four important entities that will be referred to throughout this document: